Seeing Through Uncertainty: Free-Energy-Inspired Real-Time Adaptation for Robust Visual Navigation: Methods

-We now introduce TTA-Nav, a plug-and-play method that can be added to Pretrained-Nav and requires no modification of the main model.
-TTA-Nav introduces Top-down Decoder (TD) denoted as $g_{\theta}$ that receives the output of the late layer of VE and predicts the reconstructed image $\hat{o_{t}}$.
-See Fig. \ref{fig:ttanav}.
-TD comprises residual block modules adapted from architectures proposed in~\cite{child2020very,pandey2022diffusevae}.
+FEP-Nav introduces \emph{Top-down Decoder (TD)} denoted as $g_{\theta}$ that receives the output of the late layer of VE and predicts the reconstructed image $\hat{o_{t}}$.
+See Fig. \ref{fig:ttanav}. \emph{TD} comprises residual block modules adapted from architectures proposed in~\cite{child2020very,pandey2022diffusevae}.
 This decoder produces RGB images with dimensions of $256 \times 256$.
 It has 5.3M trainable parameters.
+The overall process is described in \textbf{Algorithm~\ref{algo:ttanav_full}}.

-\textbf{Training:} During the training of TTA-Nav, we freeze all VE parameters and train TD with mean squared error (MSE) reconstruction loss with samples from 72 training scenes of Gibson \cite{xiazamirhe2018gibsonenv} without visual corruption.
-TD is trained with a very small subset of navigation data: 112k out of 2.5 billion frames.
-We follow the same optimization hyperparameters as in \cite{pandey2022diffusevae}.
-Specifically, we use ADAM optimizer \cite{kingma2014adam} with the learning rate of $2 \times 10^{5}$, and the momentum of $0.9999$.
-See Algorithm \ref{algo:ttanav_train} for more details.
+\textbf{Training:} During the training of FEP-Nav, we freeze all VE parameters and train \emph{TD} using mean squared error (MSE) reconstruction loss with samples from 72 training scenes of Gibson \cite{xiazamirhe2018gibsonenv} without visual corruption. \emph{TD} is trained with a very small subset of navigation data: 112k out of 2.5 billion frames.
+We follow the same optimisation hyperparameters as in \cite{pandey2022diffusevae}.
+Specifically, we use Adam optimiser with the learning rate of $2 \times 10^{-5}$, and the momentum of $0.9999$.

-\textbf{Adaptation:} TTA-Nav allows batch statistics in the BatchNorm layers of the VE to be updated during the test time.
-We call this test-time update adaptive normalization.
-Specifically, each batch normalization layer normalizes an incoming sample $x$ by the estimated mean and variance as in \eqref{eq:batchnorm_layer},
+\textbf{Adaptation:} FEP-Nav allows statistics in the BatchNorm layers of the VE to be updated during test time.
+We call this Adaptive Normalisation (AN).
+BatchNorm layers normalise each feature map (channel) separately, meaning that pixels in a feature map are normalised by the same estimated moments.
+Suppose we have a CNN layer with a set of feature maps $Z = [Z^{1}, \dots,Z^{C}] \in \mathcal{R}^{H \times W \times C}$ where $H \times W$ denote width and height and $C$ is the number of feature maps.
+For simplicity, we consider each pixel $z$ of a feature map $Z^{i}$, where $i \in \{1,\dots,C\}$.
+Specifically, each batch normalisation layer normalises an incoming sample $z$ by the estimated mean and variance as in \eqref{eq:batchnorm_layer},

-where $\beta$ and $\gamma$ are affine parameters that scale and shift the data distribution respectively.
+where $\gamma$ and $\beta$ are affine parameters that scale and shift the data distribution respectively.
 Instead of estimating the mean and variance by averaging samples in a batch, we set VE to update the mean and variance by the moving average equations as in \eqref{eq:running_mean} and \eqref{eq:running_var} below,